AeonCoreX-Lab/libtermux-android/README.md

 Your App → LibTermux SDK → Isolated Linux Env → bash, python, node, ruby, pkg install...
 ```

-> **⚠️ Note: This project is currently in experimental stage may have bugs and not usable in production currently.
+> **⚠️ Note: This project is currently in experimental stage may have bugs and not usable in production at that moment.
 But we are actively working on it to make it production grade.**

 ## ✨ Features